-720.8 Right Whale Seasonal Management Area
+720.8.
+Right Whale Seasonal Management Area

-1. In 2008, NOAA National Marine Fisheries Service enacted a Right Whale Ship Strike Reduction Rule (50 CFR 224.105) with the goal of reducing right whale mortality due to ship traffic (Federal Register 2008).
-This rule applies to discrete areas of Atlantic coastal waters during certain times of the year.
-The SAMP area includes part of the Mid-Atlantic Seasonal Management Area (see Figure 3), which encompasses right whale migratory routes and calving grounds.
-The Seasonal Management Area is in effect from November 1 through April 30.
-During these months, all vessels 65 feet or longer and operating in the Seasonal Management Area must reduce speed to no more than 10 nautical miles per hour (NOAA National Marine Fisheries Service n.d.).
+1. In 2008, NOAA National Marine Fisheries Service enacted a Right Whale Ship Strike Reduction Rule (50 CFR 224.105) with the goal of reducing right whale mortality due to ship traffic (National Oceanic and Atmospheric Administration 2008).
+This rule applies to discrete areas of Atlantic coastal waters during certain times of the year (see Chapter 2, Ecology).
+The Ocean SAMP area includes part of the Mid-Atlantic Seasonal Management Area (see Figure 7.3), which encompasses right whale migratory routes and calving grounds and is in effect from November 1 through April 30.
+During these months, all vessels 65 feet or longer and operating in the designated Seasonal Management Area must reduce speed to no more than 10 nautical miles per hour (NOAA National Marine Fisheries Service n.d.).